A dental consultation room to discuss how much a full set of teeth implants cost.

 When you’re budgeting for full mouth dental implants, it’s helpful to think beyond the price of the implants themselves.
 The final number on your treatment plan includes several important steps that ensure your new smile is successful, comfortable, and built to last.
 Think of it like building a house—you have the cost of the structure, but you also have the foundation, the site prep, and the finishing touches.
 These additional procedures are what create a stable, healthy, and beautiful result.
 From initial diagnostics to long-term care, understanding the full picture helps you plan your investment without any surprises.

-Consultations and 3D Imaging
+Are Consultations and 3D Imaging Included?

 Your journey to a new smile starts with a thorough consultation.
 This initial appointment is where you and your dental team map out the entire process.
 To get a crystal-clear picture of your jawbone, nerves, and surrounding structures, we use advanced 3D imaging, like a CT scan.
 This technology is critical for precise implant placement and helps us create a treatment plan tailored specifically to you.
 While an initial consultation is often complimentary, the cost for detailed imaging can range from $350 to $515 if not covered by your insurance.
 It’s a vital first step that ensures your safety and the long-term success of your dental implants.

-Tooth Extractions or Bone Grafting
+Budgeting for Extractions or Bone Grafting

 Before placing new implants, we need to create a healthy foundation.
 For many people, this means removing any remaining damaged or failing teeth.
 If you’ve experienced bone loss in your jaw—which is common after losing teeth—a bone graft may be necessary.
 This procedure adds volume and density back to the jawbone, creating a strong and stable base to support the implants.
 The cost for these preparatory steps varies depending on your needs.
 For example, a bone graft can range from $400 to $3,000 per site.
 While it adds to the total investment, this work is essential for ensuring your implants can integrate properly and last a lifetime.

-Anesthesia and Sedation Options
+Planning for Anesthesia and Sedation Costs

 Your comfort during the implant procedure is a top priority.
 We offer several anesthesia and sedation options to make sure your experience is as relaxed and pain-free as possible.
 The type of sedation you choose will influence the overall cost.
 Options can range from local anesthesia, which numbs the specific area, to more comprehensive sedation that helps you feel completely at ease throughout the surgery.
 During your consultation, we’ll walk you through the different services available and help you select the best option for your comfort level and budget.
 This ensures you can focus on the exciting outcome rather than worrying about the procedure itself.